ath0rus/PTP-Chat-App/README.md

 ### To Do
+- [ ] Setup UPNP (or simialr) to allow the app to tell the router to send stuff to it
 - [ ] Create Pub/Priv Key generator
 - [ ] Build the ui
 - [ ] setup code to be able to be server and client until connection starts